IBM-Cloud/docs/runtimes/liberty/loggingAndTracing.md

     ```
     {: codeblock}

+Note: The server.xml change would be lost on a restage/restart and only be for 1 instance if it is a multi-instance application.

-see [Liberty profile: Trace and logging](http://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_logging.html) for the details of the syntax of the trace specification.
+See [Liberty profile: Trace and logging](http://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_logging.html) for the details of the syntax of the trace specification.

 ### Diego: triggering dumps via SSH